 At the end of the Part A examination, a candidate will be awarded a University standardised mark (USM) for each of the papers offered.
 The Examiners may scale the raw marks to arrive at the USMs reported to candidates.
-The scaling algorithm used by the examiners is explained in detail in the 2022 examiners' report which can be found at https://canvas.ox.ac.uk/courses/167098/pages/examiners-reports-2?module_item_id=1732841
+Past examiners' reports which can be found on the Maths and Stats Canvas site:

+https://canvas.ox.ac.uk/courses/224077/pages/examiners-reports-2?module_item_id=2235069

-When considering whether to scale the raw marks on a paper the examiners will consider the following:
+When scaling the raw marks on a paper the examiners will consider the following: